 Best public universities in the United States

-On the flip side, students across the US were the most satisfied with their class sizes.
-With an average score of 7, very few universities received a minus score in this category.
+On the flip side, students across the US were most satisfied with their class sizes.
+With an average score of 0.69, very few universities received a minus score in this category.

-Interestingly, of the 10 campuses of the University of California System, seven scored below 1 in satisfaction scores for class size.
-These were the University of California, Davis (−2.5), the University of California, Riverside (0.5), the University of California, San Diego (−2.4), the University of California, Berkeley (−4.5), the University of California, Irvine (−1), the University of California, Los Angeles (−3.4) and the University of California, Santa Barbara (−2.8).
+Interestingly, of the 10 campuses of the University of California System, seven scored 0 or below 1 in satisfaction scores for class size.
+These were the University of California, Davis (−0.1), the University of California, Riverside (0), the University of California, San Diego (−0.06), the University of California, Berkeley (−0.36), the University of California, Irvine (0), the University of California, Los Angeles (−0.07) and the University of California, Santa Barbara (0).

-Diversity was another interesting factor as some universities scored very highly for diversity while others did not, as illustrated in the box plot below.
+Diversity was an interesting factor.
 It does not seem that a particular state or location was better at diversity than others given that the universities that scored particularly highly were spread across the country.
-In particular, the University of Illinois at Chicago (8.4), Wayne State University (8.3), Winthrop University (8.1), the University of Central Florida (7.3), the University of Nevada (7.3) and CUNY John Jay College of Criminal Justice (7.5) scored particularly well for diversity.
+In particular, the University of Alabama at Birmingham (0.82), Georgia State University (0.81), California State University, Fresno (0.79) and the University of Central Florida (0.79) scored particularly well for diversity.